jorge-correia/linux/Documentation/admin-guide/mm/index.rst

 Linux memory management is a complex system with many configurable settings.
-Most of these settings are available via ``/proc`` filesystem and can be queried and adjusted using ``sysctl``.
+Most of these settings are available via ``/proc`` filesystem and can be quired and adjusted using ``sysctl``.
 These APIs are described in Documentation/admin-guide/sysctl/vm.rst and in `man 5 proc`_.

 .. _man 5 proc: http://man7.org/linux/man-pages/man5/proc.5.html

-Linux memory management has its own jargon and if you are not yet familiar with it, consider reading Documentation/admin-guide/mm/concepts.rst.
+Linux memory management has its own jargon and if you are not yet familiar with it, consider reading :ref:`Documentation/admin-guide/mm/concepts.rst <mm_concepts>`.

 Here we document in detail how to interact with various mechanisms in the Linux memory management.